mar-naseer/marn-java-codes/README.md

-pls do add if u solve anything Crazyy!
+also, pls do add if u solve anything Crazyy!